-- 300 The nonlinearity within the EN and LN phase is computed by multiplying the response to moderate events by a factor of two and subtracting it from the strong event response.
+The nonlinearity within the EN and LN phase is computed by multiplying the response to moderate events by a factor of 2 and subtracting it from the strong event response.
 For an exactly linear response this would yield zero, as a doubling of the response would be expected in the linear case.
-However, for EN (Figure 5c) a zonal wave train pattern emerges.
+However, for EN (Fig. 5c) a zonal wave train pattern emerges.
 This nonlinearity pattern results from the superlinear deepening of the AL for the strong EN forcing in comparison to the moderate EN forcing, which is also located further eastward (denoted by a dipole structure).
-In the North Atlantic, the negative SLP - 305 anomaly is suggestive of an eastward extension of the NAO-like dipole (cp.
-Figure 2a,b), but also of a Rossby wave train emerging around the Caribbean region that penetrates into Europe for strong EN events.
-This result is related to the finding of Hardiman et al. (2019) and Toniazzo and Scaife (2006), who showed that strong EN events exhibit a different response over Europe than moderate EN events, and that this response might be dominated by the tropospheric pathway through the Caribbean and assuming a saturation of the stratospheric pathway.
-However, the stratospheric pathway is not represented in our model - 310 experiments, and whether this pathway saturates is still debated as model studies do not agree.
-Note than in observations the strongest EN events were not accompanied by SSW events.
-Within the LN phase (Figure 5d) most of the nonlinearity is concentrated around the Icelandic low (IL) region, which denotes the saturation of the SLP response between the moderate and strong forcings (Figures 2c,d).
-At first this saturation of the IL response seems inconsistent with the linear increase in baroclinicity between moderate and strong LN (cp.
-Figure 4g,h), suggesting that other tropospheric mechanisms must account - for the observed nonlinearity.
-In section 6 we show that the role of the WAFs may be responsible for this nonlinearity in the 315 Icelandic low region for LN phase.
+In the North Atlantic, the negative SLP anomaly is suggestive of an eastward extension of the NAO-like dipole (cf. Fig. 2a and b) but also of a Rossby wave train emerging around the Caribbean region that penetrates into Europe for strong EN events.
+This result is related to the finding of Hardiman et al. (2019) and Toniazzo and Scaife (2006), who showed that strong EN events exhibit a different response over Europe than moderate EN events and that this response might be dominated